Standards

 4.5 Monitors, summarizes, and evaluates the acquisition of child and family outcomes as outlined in the IEP or the IFSP.

-5. Standard 5.
+4.6 Effectively communicates assessment results and ongoing child progress with families and other team members in everyday language, including native language and communicative mode. - Standard 5.
 Reflects/Evaluates Professional Practices.
 The IECE educator reflects on and evaluates professional practices that support the development and learning of infants, toddlers, preschool children, and kindergarten children, including those with disabilities.

 Performance Criteria: The extent to which the IECE educator: